nestjs-mod/nestjs-mod-contrib/libs/core/prisma/README.md

 });
 ```

-After connecting the module to the application and starting generation of documentation through docs:infrastructure, you will have new files and scripts to run.
+After connecting the module to the application and `npm run build` and starting generation of documentation through `npm run docs:infrastructure`, you will have new files and scripts to run.

 New scripts mostly `package.json`